Who is responsible for the property in our department?

 Who is authorized to sign off on the MMSR form?

 Department heads or the persons charged with the department's property, such as inventory coordinators, can sign.
-Off-campus use request forms must be signed by the supervisor of the person taking the property off-campus.
+Off-campus use requests must be signed by the supervisor of the person taking the property off-campus.

-What happens to the MMSR form once it is faxed to Materiel Management?
+What happens to the MMSR form once it is sent to Material Management?

-Once the form is received it is immediately recorded in our service log, given a reference number and copied.
+Once the form is received it is immediately recorded and given a reference number.
 The form is reviewed to ensure that all required information is provided.
-If there is missing information, the contact person listed on the form is e-mailed and the form is put on hold.
-If there is no response within 10 work days, the form is cancelled and returned to the department.
-If the form is complete, it goes to the moving supervisor for scheduling.
-A call is placed to the contact person giving a date and approximate time for the service.
-When the service has been provided and the department has signed off on the work, the form is sent to Property Records for processing and then is filed.
+It then goes to the moving supervisor for scheduling and a call is placed to the contact person giving a date and approximate time for the service.
+When the service has been provided the form is sent to Property Records.